Can I dismiss an employee for incompatibility?

 2. Serious misconduct

 The courts have, however, long recognised another ground for dismissal which is incompatibility.
-For example, there is the recent case of an otherwise highly competent accountant (see Walker v ProCare below) who was justifiably dismissed for incompatibility after causing tremendous conflict with her work colleagues.
+A well known case is Walker v Procare, where a highly competent accountant was justifiably dismissed for incompatibility after causing tremendous conflict with her work colleagues.

-Where the incompatibility is between an employee and their employer, the incompatibility is framed as an “irreconcilable breakdown of trust and confidence”.
-For example in the case of Mr Reid, a competent firefighter who had worked for the New Zealand Fire Service Commission for 22 years.
-During the latter years of his employment, Mr Reid brought numerous court proceedings against the Fire Commission.
-He was ultimately dismissed.
+Sometimes the incompatibility is between an employee and their employer.
+If the employer dismisses the employee they have to establish an “irreconcilable breakdown of trust and confidence”.
+An example is the case of Reid v New Zealand Fire Service Commission.
+Mr Reid was a firefighter for 22 years.
+In the last few years of his employment he brought numerous court proceedings against his employer.
+The Fire Commission got fed up with him and dismissed him.
 The Employment Court agreed that the nature and volume of Mr Reid's court proceedings were unequivocal evidence of conflict.
 The Court held that while it is unusual for an employer to justify dismissal on the grounds of the irreconcilable breakdown of trust and confidence in the employment relationship, this was such a case.

 Where the incompatibility is between work colleagues or between an employee and their manager, one or both of them may claim they are being bullied by the other.
-This triggers the employer’s obligation under the Health and Safety in Employment Act 1992 to investigate whether bullying is taking place.
+This triggers the employer’s obligation under the Health and Safety at Work Act 2015 to investigate whether bullying is taking place.

 In cases of incompatibility between employees, many issues arise: